janulm/deep-learning-advanced-initialization/README.md

 Deep Learning Project ETHZ HS23 from Jannek Ulm, Leander Diaz-Bone, Alexander Bayer, and Dennis Jüni

+We introduce a novel weight initialization technique for Convolutional Neural Networks, focusing on image classification using the CIFAR100 dataset.
+Our weight initialization technique initializes the convolutional filters by drawing samples from a clustering computed on previously learned filters.
+Our findings show that this method significantly outperforms known initialization techniques, improving validation accuracy and leading to better generalization on unseen image datasets.
+This offers a new approach to CNN weight initialization, with potential applications in more complex models and datasets, which may enable more efficient networks and faster training.

+For more details please check out our [report][Leaning an Informed CNN Initialization for Image Classification.pdf].
+---

 ## Training the models

 We provide two different python environments for training the models and running the experiments.
 The "environment_cuda" is working for us on a Linux Machine with CUDA 12, the "environment_mps" works on new Apple Silicon Macbooks and uses the Apples MPS GPU acceleration.
 For specific device/cuda versions one might need to adapt the environment files.
 When running the [training file](./resnet18_training.py) all the pre-trained models required for the experiments are automatically saved in the [models](./experiment_results/models) folder.